-18 Dead In Thailand Bus-Train Collision
+18 dead in Thailand bus-train collision

 Though a majority of the victims are motorcyclists, bus crashes involving groups of tourists and migrant labourers often grab headlines.

-In March 2018, at least 18 people were killed and dozens wounded when a bus carrying domestic tourists in northeastern Thailand swerved off the road and into a tree.
+In March 2018, at least 18 people were killed and dozens wounded when a bus carrying somestic tourists in northeastern Thailand swerved off the road and into a tree.

 Comments